New Francis Field Master Plan Changes Explained

 FFF believes that these changes are not controversial.
 They improve the field but do not change it in any major way.

-Mostly, they record major changes that have already been made—the dog park for example—or minor additions that will be added, such as an entry sign that says "Francis Field."
+Mostly, they record major changes that have already been made—the dog park for example—or minor additions, including new plantings of trees, evergreens, and shrubs.

 A larger view of the plan in PDF format is on this website.
 The labels can be read easily on that version.